karolinabodis/Smart_City/README.md

 ## Known Issues

-- in IE 11 the toggler not working properly: dropdown menu rendering issue (caused by position: relative)
+- In IE 11 the toggler not working properly: dropdown menu rendering issue (caused by position: relative)

 ## Tools Used